15 Regional Eating Habits in the U.S.

-For the uninformed, Kraft Velveeta Cheese is a "cheese-like" product that melts easily and is used frequently in grilled cheese or mac 'n cheese.
+For the uninformed, Kraft Velveeta Cheese is a “cheese-like” product that melts easily and is used frequently in grilled cheese or mac and cheese.
 Or even drizzled over cooked vegetables, like broccoli.
 As a Midwesterner, I grew up eating Velveeta slices in the sandwiches my mom made.
 Should you follow suit?
 Nope!
 Velveeta is a highly-processed product.
-Just eat the real thing; it's so much better.
+Just eat the real thing; it’s so much better.

 Beef and Corn Forever